datacharmer/dbdeployer/mkwiki/wiki_template.markdown

     export SANDBOX_BINARY=$HOME/opt/percona
     dbdeployer deploy single 5.7.22

 Methods #1 and #2 are equivalent.
-They set the sandbox binary directory temporarily to a new one, and use it for the current deployement
+They set the sandbox binary directory temporarily to a new one, and use it for the current deployment

 Methods #3 and #4  will set the sandbox binary directory permanently, with the difference that #3 is set for any invocation of dbdeployer system-wide (in a different terminal window, it will use the new value,) while #4 is set only for the current session (in a different terminal window, it will still use the default.)